13.1. Setup of LTI 1.1 in Mahara¶

 Click the link to the assignment in your LMS.
 Mahara opens either in a new tab or embedded as iframe depending on the assignment settings.

 If you don’t already have a portfolio that you can submit for this particular assignment, click the create one link.
-You are taken to Pages and collections where you can create a new portfolio.
+You are taken to Portfolios where you can create a new portfolio.
 Once you are finished, click the assignment link in your LMS again to be taken to the correct submission screen.

 If you do have a portfolio to submit, select it from the drop-down menu.
 You can select an entire collection or a page when it is not part of a collection.